 Last fall, even after the hottest part of the Medina case had eased, its usefulness to Newt Gingrich endured.
 He began to cite Judge Biery's ruling at his campaign rallies, offering up the case as an example of an out-of-control liberal judiciary -- and of course downplaying the fact that Judge Biery's ruling was in place for all of two days.
 Here's the piece I wrote last October on this topic, right after Gingrich's bizarre remarks about judges nearly made CBS News' gray eminence Bob Schieffer fall off his Face The Nation chair.
 The piece contains the epic Gingrich quotes (which so many reporters over the past few days seem to have forgotten):

 Now I said -- I mentioned Jefferson, but there are other steps you could take that -- that are far short of wiping out half the judges.
 One, you can hold hearings.
-I -- I think for the Congress to bring in Judge Biery from San -- San Antonio and say to him, explain to us your rationale --
+I -- I think for the Congress to bring in Judge Biery from San -- San Antonio and say to him, explain to us your rationale --Gingrich also told his audience that he:

 AUDIENCE MEMBER: Yeah.
 (Applause.)